google-research/korvapuusti/README.md

 containing audio) compression, and also be able to plug in the resulting psychoacoustic similarity measure into audio related machine learning models.

-The canonical source for this project is google3/third_party - the code is placed here in anticipation of future open sourcing.